FOR IMMEDIATE RELEASE

 The new school has attracted a $20 million lead gift from alumni Robert L. and Elizabeth M. Parkinson and will be named the Parkinson School of Health Sciences and Public Health.

-The creates new opportunities for existing programs and schools across Loyola to create more transdisciplinary collaboration and develop knowledge and effective practices that will have a national impact with a strong focus on accessibility and equity.
+This gift provides new opportunities for existing programs and schools across Loyola to create more transdisciplinary collaboration and develop knowledge and effective practices that will have a national impact with a strong focus on accessibility and equity.

 “Bob and I believe that access to quality health care is a right, and good health is the foundation for strong families, individuals, and communities,” said Elizabeth Parkinson, who earned her Bachelor of Science at Loyola.